scala/scala3/CONTRIBUTING.md

 ## Opening a PR

   When the feature or fix is completed you should open a [Pull Request](https://help.github.com/articles/using-pull-requests) on GitHub.
-Please have a look at and follow the [Pull Request Policy](https://github.com/scala/scala/wiki/Pull-Request-Policy) for guidelines on submitting a pull request to the dotty project. (the pull request policy is the same as for the Scala programming language)
+Please have a look at and follow the [Pull Request Policy](https://github.com/scala/scala/wiki/Pull-Request-Policy) for guidelines on submitting a pull request to the dotty project.
+(The pull request policy is the same as for the Scala programming language.)

 ## Identifying the kind of PR

 1. Documentation

     Whether you finally decided you couldn't stand that annoying typo anymore, you fixed the outdated code sample in some comment, or you wrote a nice, comprehensive, overview for an under-documented package, some docs for a class or the specifics about a method, your documentation improvement is very much appreciated, and we will do our best to fasttrack it.

     You can make these changes directly in your browser in GitHub, or follow the same process as for code.
 Up to you!